UEFA European Championship: Beginnings (1960–1976)

-Regional tournaments for national teams existed before the advent of a truly pan-European competition.
+Regional tournaments for national teams existed before the advent of an authentic pan-European competition.
 Starting in 1883, the British Home Championship was an annual competition contested between the United Kingdom's four national teams, England, Scotland, Wales, and Ireland.
 Until these national teams entered the FIFA World Cup in 1950, it was the most important international tournament these nations competed in.
 Similarly, from 1927 until 1960, the Central European International Cup was held six times.
 It brought together the national teams of Austria, Hungary, Italy, Czechoslovakia, Switzerland, and Yugoslavia.
 The idea for a pan-European football tournament was first proposed by the French Football Federation's secretary-general Henri Delaunay in 1927, but it was not until 1958 that the tournament was started, three years after Delaunay's death.
 In honour of Delaunay, the trophy awarded to the champions is named after him.
 The 1960 tournament, held in France, had four teams competing in the finals out of 17 that entered the competition.
 It was won by the Soviet Union, beating Yugoslavia 2–1 in a tense final in Paris.
 Spain withdrew from its quarter-final match against the Soviet Union because of two political protests.
 Of the 17 teams that entered the qualifying tournament, notable absentees were England, the Netherlands, West Germany and Italy.

 Spain held the next tournament in 1964, which saw an increase in entries to the qualification tournament, with 29 entering; West Germany was a notable absentee once again and Greece withdrew after being drawn against Albania, with whom they were still at war.
 The hosts beat the title holders, the Soviet Union, 2–1 at the Santiago Bernabéu Stadium in Madrid.